 Why is Lyme disease a hidden epidemic?
-How many are walking around with a chronic illness with no diagnosis… going from doctor to doctor?
+How many are walking around with a chronic illness and no diagnosis… going from doctor to doctor?
 Many struggling with a mystery illness could be infected with Lyme and are completely unaware they have the disease.
 Lyme is the fastest growing vector-borne infectious disease in the United States.

-General, early signs of the disease are bull’s eye rash (less than 50%), other rashes, and flu like symptoms.
+General, early signs of the disease are bull’s eye rash (less than 50%), other rashes, and flu-like symptoms.
 The disease can cause sweats, weight loss or weight gain, fatigue, hair loss, swollen glands, cardiac and pulmonary dysfunction, gastrointestinal dysfunction, joint/muscle pain, Neurological symptoms, and Neuropsychiatric symptoms.
-Lyme is the fastest growing vector-borne infectious disease in the United States.
+Lyme is the fastest-growing vector-borne infectious disease in the United States.
 The CDC (Center for Disease Control) reports Lyme disease infects 300,000 people a year.
 Lyme disease is a tremendous public health problem.
 Did you know that 50% of patients with Lyme disease never recall a tick bite?

 I waited a week to see if my symptoms would improve before going to my Primary Care doctor.
-After a week, my symptoms did not improve and sadly over the months I began to develop health issues in almost every system in my body.
+After a week, my symptoms did not improve and sadly, over the months, I began to develop health issues in almost every system in my body.
 I developed trouble swallowing, rashes on my chest and neck, rapid heartbeat, joint and muscle pain, bone pain, vision problems, low blood pressure, adrenal issues, hypothyroid, headaches, stiff neck, spinal pain, numbness, twitching, muscle weakness, swollen lymph nodes, hearing loss, and the list goes on.

 After a year of doctor visits, dozens of trips to ER, and still no answers –I started to research the internet for answers.
 After researching my symptoms, Lyme came up quite often under medical sites.
 In the meantime, my Primary Care had referred me to see some specialists for my ongoing symptoms.
 I decided to ask my PCP for a Lyme test … it seemed logical and I had almost every symptom.
 I was shocked by my doctor’s response to Lyme testing.
 “Hey a good idea we haven’t done that yet.”
 I thought to myself, this is unbelievable; I had almost every symptom of Lyme disease except for bull’s eye rash and it never once crossed my Doctor’s mind to test for Lyme.
 I left the office with some hope that I might get some answers.
 Once again I was lead down the rabbit trail to see more specialists after receiving a negative Western Blot blood test.

-Over the course of 3 years I had seen over 16 specialists.
+Over the course of 3 years, I had seen over 16 specialists.
 Now that I had the negative Western Blot test, I could not mention that my illness

 might be Lyme because it was negative and they didn’t want to hear it.
 After seeing all 16 specialists and extensive testing and scans not one of them could give me a diagnosis or a reason for my symptoms.
 Each of the specialists began to suggest that my symptoms were somehow brought on by me creating them in my mind.
 They began recommending seeing a Psychologist and doing yoga.
 I would leave appoints to go to my car and cry with frustration…How could I do yoga when I can’t even comb my hair without fatigue and can barely walk up steps?
-Anxiety and depression medications were recommended but I refused them because deep down I felt that there was a root cause for my illness and it was not depression or anxiety.
-So I began to look into the Lyme disease research again.
+Anxiety and depression medications were recommended but I refused them because deep down, I felt that there was a root cause for my illness, and it was not depression or anxiety.
+So I began to look into Lyme disease research again.
 It was the one disease that fit me like a glove.

 These discoveries led me to go back and ask for a copy of my negative Western Blot test that was completed through my Primary Care.
 I was surprised to find that I had a very significant positive IGM band on my blood work.
 This discovery led me to research the significance of the IGG and IGM bands on the Western Blot.
 The positive IGM band 23 on my negative Western Blot confused me.
 Why did I have a positive band and a negative final result?

-It was time for more research; I discovered that in order to have a positive Western Blot I had to have 5 of 10 required significant IGG bands and 2 of the required 3 significant IGM bands had to be positive for Lyme disease.
-I learned that the positive IGM band 23 on my Western Blot showed that the outer surface protein C (OspC), specific for Borrelia Burgdorfei was present in my blood.
+It was time for more research; I discovered that in order to have a positive Western Blot, I had to have 5 of 10 required significant IGG bands, and 2 of the required 3 significant IGM bands had to be positive for Lyme disease.
+I learned that the positive IGM band 23 on my Western Blot showed that the outer surface protein C (OspC), specific for Borrelia Burgdorfei, was present in my blood.
 Why was my positive IGM band 23 on the Western Blot tossed aside and not considered significant, considering all my symptoms?

 This blog is dedicated to Stephen P. McNamara for his generous Kickstarter donation.